 HOMESCHOOL TIP: One of the most important things that you can do as a homeschooling parent is understand how your child best learns.
 That way, you can provide the resources that helps them become more successful!

 Why Do People Homeschool Reason #3 : Concern about the direction of the current school systems.

 During recent home education surveys, many homeschooling parents cited “concerns over the school system” as one of the top reasons for homeschooling.

-Additionally, some parents (like me) find state standardized testing and hours of homework each night as useless time fillers that do little to further a child’s education.
+Additionally, some parents (like me) find state standardized testing and hours of homework each night as useless time fillers that do little to further a child’s education and learning.

-So, some parents homeschool because they don’t like the current state of schools or education.
+So, some parents homeschool because they don’t like the current state of public schools.

 Why Do People Homeschool Reason #4 : Ability to incorporate religious studies.